muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text_Lax.md

 artifact can also be parsed as a valid MUON artifact with essentially the same meaning, rather than the 2 languages being incompatible despite their overlapping features being mostly syntax compatible.
-This full compatibility is provided as a secondary syntax rather than being part of the most fundamental Plain Text (strict) format so that the latter can be more pure and not constrained by third-party decision-makers.
+This full compatibility is provided as an additional syntax rather than being part of the most fundamental Plain Text (strict) format so that the latter can be more pure and not constrained by third-party decision-makers.
 The Lax syntax also incorporates several non-conflicting formats from a variety of